TeraIT-at/check_paloalto_ng/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-nagios_check_paloalto could always use more documentation, whether as part of the
+check_paloalto_ng could always use more documentation, whether as part of the
-official nagios_check_paloalto docs, in docstrings, or even on the web in blog posts,
+official check_paloalto_ng docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/ralph-hm/nagios_check_paloalto/issues.
+The best way to send feedback is to file an issue at https://github.com/TeraIT-at/check_paloalto_ng/issues.

 If you are proposing a feature: